ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 I will not explain how to display error and success messages on the account page, since this is analogous to what we did on the login and register pages.

 Let us instead look at the `change_name` function, which of course has to interact with our database, specifically by using the `User_Model` model.
 It takes the cookies as an argument to extract the JWT and hence the user ID.
 If some error occurs, we return it.
 To verify the name, we reuse the function `verify_name` that we already implemented for the registration process.
-If a user with the ID can be found, we simply update the name writing `user.name = name` followed by `await user.save()`.
+If a user with the ID can be found, we simply update the name by writing `user.name = name` followed by `await user.save()`.

 ```typescript
 // lib/server/account.ts